SouthernMethodistUniversity/geospatialdata/sections/how.md

 ## How to plan around your tools
 * Given the affordances and limitations of the tool we discussed, how does it impact what you can do?
-* If you approach he tool or methodology first, you might have to modify other parts of you project to fit the tool.
+* If you approach the tool or methodology first, you might have to modify other parts of you project to fit the tool.
 * Conversely, something with the capacity for a lot of customization might be more than you need.
 * What are you trying to do?
+* What stage of your porject would it be helpful in?
-What is your goal in regards to learning curve/output/publications?
+* What is your goal in regards to learning curve/output/publications?

 ## How do you approach choosing a tool for classroom use?
 * How do you create an accurate mental model of a tool ?